Employment Impact Advocacy

 In the legislative arena, the Employment Unit represents members of the Massachusetts Fair Wage Campaign in an effort to pass a bill (“An Act Establishing Uniform Wage Compliance and Recordkeeping”) that would strengthen the wage laws by extending the statute of limitations for minimum wage and overtime claims from two years to three years and that would toll the statute of limitations on wage claims while complaints are pending with the Office of the Attorney General.
 We also engage in legislative advocacy to defend against efforts to weaken the Massachusetts wage laws by decreasing damages available to workers or exempting employers from coverage under the wage laws.
 The Employment Unit also submits amicus briefs on behalf of community-based organizations in important appellate cases affecting the wage rights of low-wage workers, including recent cases involving employer deductions from wages and the damages available to misclassified janitorial workers under the Massachusetts independent contractor law.

-The Employment Unit represents community-based organizations as part of the REAL (Reform Employment Agency Laws) coalition’s campaign to update the employment agency laws to include regulation of temporary agencies.
-The coalition is working to pass a bill — “An Act Updating and Streamlining the Employment Agency Law” — that would protect low-wage workers from abuses.
+The Employment Law Unit represents community-based organizations as part of the REAL (Reform Employment Agency Laws) coalition’s campaign to update the employment agency laws to include regulation of temporary agencies.
+This resulted in the successful passage of the Temporary Workers’ Right to Know Law that protects low-wage workers in temporary jobs from abuses.

-The bill would require temp agencies to provide written notice to workers of key information such as the name of the agency, the worksite employer, a description of the work to be performed and the wage rate.
-It would also provide workers with information on how to contact the appropriate enforcement agency if they believe their rights are being violated and about their right to workers’ compensation in the event of an injury on the job.
-The passage of this bill would bring much-needed oversight of temporary agencies including day labor and other fly-by-night agencies that too often exploit and abuse low-wage workers.
+The bill requires temp agencies to provide written notice to workers of key information such as the name of the agency, the worksite employer, a description of the work to be performed and the wage rate.
+It also provides workers with information on how to contact the appropriate enforcement agency if they believe their rights are being violated and about their right to workers’ compensation in the event of an injury on the job.
+The passage of this bill has brought much-needed oversight of temporary agencies including day labor and other fly-by-night agencies that too often exploit and abuse low-wage workers.